cheng-01037/Causality-Medical-Image-Domain-Generalization/README.md

 - Plug-and-play: NEUTRAL to network architectures: No need to make any changes to your favorite CNNs or transformers.
 Just append this simple cocktail of GIN and IPA to your data augmentation pipeline.

-- Easy to train: NO adversarial-/meta-learning involved.
+- Easy-to-train: NO adversarial-/meta-learning involved.
 Just add a commonly-used consistency regularization term to your loss function.

 - 3D support: 3D version of GIN has already been added to the repository.
 3D IPA will be released soon as well.